 - Update: Signed into law by Governor John Hickenlooper on May 5, 2017.

 Senate Bill 17-192 – Would allow medical and adult-use cannabis shops to apply for a permit to make home deliveries of cannabis.

-- Likelihood of passing: This has considerable support from the legislature and the community.
-Seems like cannabis delivery services could be coming soon to Colorado.
+- Likelihood of passing: This has considerable support from the legislature and the community, but has hardly moved in the Legislature.

 House Bill 5539 – Would legalize and regulate the retail sale, personal growth, and recreational use of marijuana in order to raise revenue for the General Fund and for substance abuse treatment, prevention, education, and awareness.

 - Likelihood of passing: This bill has not seen any traction since its introduction in January.

 Senate Bill 11 – Would legalize and tax the sale of marijuana.

 - Likelihood of passing: Curiously, the House bill is more comprehensive than the Senate bill, but SB11 has already received a hearing from the Joint Committee on the Judiciary, and may continue forward depending on the outcome of a committee vote.

 House Bill 65 – Would remove requirements that patients be in the end stages of a disease to qualify for medical cannabis and would also add several new qualifying medical conditions, including PTSD and autism.